-In the heart of Glenorchy, at the head of Lake Wakatipu, discover the remarkable eco-retreat that is Camp Glenorchy.
-The Camp is New Zealand’s first resort to generate more power than it uses, and the first guest accommodation designed according to the Living Building Challenge – the most rigorous sustainability standards in the world.
+In the heart of Glenorchy, at the head of Lake Wakatipu, discover the remarkable eco-retreat that is The Headwaters Eco Lodge.
+The Lodge is New Zealand’s first resort to generate more power than it uses, and the first guest accommodation designed according to the Living Building Challenge – the most rigorous sustainability standards in the world.

 Accommodation options range from luxurious eco-cabins to budget friendly backpacker style bunk huts.
 Activities are plentiful, including massage, morning yoga and guided walks, as well as the full range of adventures that Queenstown is celebrated for.
-Camp Glenorchy also hosts wellness retreats which offer yoga and breath immersion in the tranquil beauty of Glenorchy.
+The Headwaters also hosts wellness retreats which offer yoga and breath immersion in the tranquil beauty of Glenorchy.

-Sublime attention to detail makes Camp Glenorchy an exercise in sustainable luxury.
+Sublime attention to detail makes The Headwaters Eco Lodge an exercise in sustainable luxury.
 From exhibitions of artwork by local artists, to recycled Kiwiana crockery, delicious seasonal food, and beautifully planted grounds, everything has been carefully considered.